rajpriyanshu148/Cognisense/README.md

 # Projects-
 here i post my projects and work which i generally use to contribute to the real world or try to do so
-# 🚀 Projects by Priyanshu Singh
+# 🚀 Projects by Team 404

 Welcome to my repository!
 This repo contains two of my key hackathon projects developed during **Hackmanthan 2025 at Lovely Professional University (LPU)**.